-Summary of Chair and CEO Pay 1 2017 2018 2019 2020 2021 Total Single Figure of Remuneration \$12,688,680 \$5,437,504 \$7,861,135 \$6,282,074 \$20,092,366 Annual Cash Incentive Award Paid as a % of Maximum 75% 65% 87% 50% 81% Long-Term Incentive Award Paid as a % of Maximum 0 0 25% 12.5% 50%
+Summary of Chair and CEO Pay 1 2018 2019 2020 2021 2022 Total Single Figure of Remuneration \$5,437,504 \$7,861,135 \$6,282,074 \$20,092,366 \$6,493,597 Annual Cash Incentive Award Paid as a % of Maximum 65% 87% 50% 81% 62% Long-Term Incentive Award Paid as a % of Maximum 0% 25% 12.5% 50% 0%

 (1) For more details on the calculation of the Total Single Figure of Remuneration, please see the paragraph entitled "Executive Director's Single Figure Table".
+Data shown is the data for Douglas Pferdehirt.

-Percentage of Change in Remuneration of the Chair and CEO, non-executive directors and employees
+Percentage Change in Remuneration of the Chair and CEO, non-executive directors and employees

-The following table shows the percentage change in base salary, annual cash incentive and benefits for our Chair and CEO, non-executive directors, and for the average of all employees of the Company in the United States.
-The Company considers that the remuneration of employees in the United States is an appropriate comparator against that of the Chair and CEO, rather than of the whole Company, on the basis that the Chair and CEO's remuneration tracks market practice and the regulatory environment in the United States.
+The following table shows the percentage change in base salary, annual cash incentive, and benefits for our Chair and CEO, non-executive directors, and for the average of all employees of the Company in the U.S. was as follows.
+The Company considers that the remuneration of employees in the U.S. is an appropriate comparator against that of the Chair and CEO, rather than of the whole Company, on the basis that the Chair and CEO's remuneration tracks market practice and the regulatory environment in the U.S. and U.K./Europe.
 TechnipFMC plc has a limited number of employees, and comparison versus this group would not provide meaningful information.